VancityValle/vancityvalle.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Nathaneil Valle is a recent graduate from Simon Fraser University.
+His degree, Bachelor of Arts, Major in Political Science, examined the politics of Canada in both a micro and macro scale.
+His minor studied the affects of communications in everday life, cultural, and political contexts.